JohnSnowLabs/spark-nlp-workshop/products/emr/setup/README.md

 ## 4. Security
-After selecting a `EC2 key pair` - to connect the master node with `SSH` and select the IAM roles, we can click on the orange `Create Cluster` button and Cluster will be created.
+After selecting a `EC2 key pair` - to connect the master node with `SSH` and select the IAM roles, we can click on the orange `Create Cluster` button and a Cluster will be created.

 ## 5. Start Notebooks Server